healthyplatforms/cakephp-restkit/README.md

 Need a full-featured REST API?
 Just load this plugin and start delivering XML/Json instantly ;)

+## Version ##

+This plugin is heavily under construction so do not use it unless you know what you are doing.

+Current limitations:

+* XML transformations supported for CakePHP find() results with recursive => 0 only.

 ## Features

 * custom HTTP Status Codes